Design Principles: Alignment

 In vertical alignment, your text or other design elements are lined up with the top and/or bottom margins of the page.

-Like horizontal alignment, vertical alignment can apply to the whole page portions of it.
+Like horizontal alignment, vertical alignment can apply to the whole page or portions of it.

 Edge alignment occurs when your text and design elements are lined up with each other’s top, bottom, or side edges.